awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 ---

 Let’s recap what you have done until now.
-1. You started uploading our CSV dataset to Amazon S3.
+1. You started uploading your CSV dataset to Amazon S3.
 2. You defined a database on AWS Glue, configured a crawler to explore data in an Amazon S3 bucket, and created a table from it.
 3. Then, you transformed the CSV file into Parquet.